 A comprehensive resource for keeping your home comfortable, safe, durable, and efficient from the Minnesota Department of Commerce.

 CERTs helps you distribute energy & water saving products like sprayers, aerators, showerheads, LED bulbs, and power strips.

 Air source heat pumps (ASHPs) use electricity to heat and cool.
-Use this guide to learn all about ASHPs and if they might be a good fit for your home.
+Use these resources to learn all about ASHPs and if they might be a good fit for your home or business.